geleto/cascador-ai/README.md

   ```
   One-off prompts specified in a call argument are compiled each time they're used, while prompts defined during renderer creation are precompiled for better performance.
 [See Callable Objects](#callable-objects)

-- **Template Usage**: The renderers can be used inside templates by adding them to the context object:
+- **Nested in Templates**: Drop renderers into your `context` to use them within templates, chaining tasks effortlessly:
   ```typescript
   const mainRenderer = create.TemplateRenderer({
     context: {